Communards

-The Communards ([kɔmynaʁ]) were members and supporters of the short-lived 1871 Paris Commune formed in the wake of the French defeat in the Franco-Prussian War.
+The Communards ([kɔmynaʁ]) were members and supporters of the short-lived 1871 Communes in France formed in the wake of the French defeat in the Franco-Prussian War.

-After the suppression of the Commune by the French Army in May 1871, 43,000 Communards were taken prisoner, and 6,500 to 7,500 fled abroad.
-The number of Communard soldiers killed in combat or executed afterwards during the week has long been disputed—Prosper-Olivier Lissagaray put the number at twenty thousand, but estimates by more recent historians put the probable number between ten and fifteen thousand men.
+After the suppression of the Paris Commune by the French Army in May 1871, 43,000 Communards were taken prisoner, and 6,500 to 7,500 fled abroad.
+The number of Communard soldiers killed in combat or executed afterwards during the week has long been disputed—Prosper-Olivier Lissagaray put the number at 20,000, while estimates by more recent historians put the probable number between 10,000 and 15,000.
 7,500 were jailed or deported under arrangements which continued until a general amnesty during the 1880s; this action by Adolphe Thiers forestalled the proto-communist movement in the French Third Republic (1871–1940).

-The Franco-Prussian War and the Paris Commune
+Franco-Prussian War and the Paris Commune

 The working class of Paris were feeling ostracized after the decadence of the Second Empire and the Franco-Prussian War.
 The Prussians besieged Paris in September 1870, causing suffering among Parisians.
 The poor ate cat or rat meat or went hungry.
 Out of resentment from this situation grew radical and socialist political clubs and newspapers.
 While Paris was occupied, socialist groups tried twice to overthrow the provisional government.

 In January 1871, Otto von Bismarck and the French minister of foreign affairs, Jules Favre, decided that France would hold national elections.
 Adolphe Thiers, who had been loyal to the Second Empire, was elected head of the new republic.
 During the war, the capital had moved from Paris to Bordeaux.
 When the war ended, the government moved temporarily to Versailles.
 In the early morning of March 18, the government stationed in Versailles sent military forces into Paris to collect a reserve of cannons.
 The detachment was gathering the guns when units of the Paris national guard surrounded them, and killed two French army generals.
 By the end of the day, the insurgent soldiers of the national guard controlled the city.
 They declared a new government called the Paris Commune, which lasted from March 18 to May 28, 1871.

 Thiers refused to bargain with the Communards, despite their attempts to do so.
 He taught newly released French soldiers the "evils" of the Communards as the government prepared for a battle.
 The Commune responded by building barricades in the Paris streets.
 Starting on May 21 and continuing through May 28, the French army entered Paris and gradually recaptured the city.
 Around eighteen thousand communards were killed in combat, more were executed afterwards.
 The violence of The "Bloody Week" became a rallying cry for the working classes; some politicians would later proudly brag about their participation with the Commune.